aaronbloomfield/slp/uva/syllabus.md

 **Exams:** None planned.
 I reserve the write to add one if I feel like I want to spend some time grading.
 There will be an individual project in lieu of the final exam.

 **Github:** We will be using [github](https://github.com) for source code management.
 The projects will be kept in private repositories, which will be provided to you at no cost.
 However, for your individual homeworks, you will need to acquire 2 private repositories.
 Students can get those for free, although you must give them a week or so to process your request.
 If you have used all of yours, or if you wait until the last minute to request your free private repos, then you will have to purchase some.
-The private repos will need to be kept until the assignment is graded and returned.
+The private repos will need to be kept intact until the assignment is graded and returned.

-**Time Tracking:** Time tracking: each student must keep very careful track of the number of hours s/he works on the project.
+**Time Tracking:** Each student must keep very careful track of the number of hours s/he works on the project.
 This must be totaled by week.
 This is not expect to take very long to do (say, 2 minutes each week), but must be done carefully from the beginning of the course.
-More info on this during the first lecture.
+More information on this in the first lecture.

 **Miscellaneous:** There are a few miscellaneous topics: